 Plans for desalination facilities in El Paso started in 1999.
 The Kay Bailey Hutchison Desalination Plant (KBH) was completed in 2007 and is the largest inland desalination plant in the United States.
 Key to the construction of the KBH plant was a public-public partnership collaboration between El Paso Water and Fort Bliss, the local military base.
 It has since received multiple grants and awards for research on all aspects of desalination.
 The KBH Plant is capable of producing 27.5 million gallons of fresh water each day, contributing 10% to El Paso’s overall water portfolio.

 Wastewater effluent is reclaimed by one of four treatment plants in El Paso.
 This reclaimed water is used for outdoor watering of parks, golf courses, and sports fields, as well as for fire protection and residential landscapes.
-Even in a dessert, flood control measures are important.
+Even in a desert, flood control measures are important.
 In response to severe flooding in 2006, El Paso city officials adopted a stormwater master plan.
 After identifying priority areas, the city is able to capture 100 million gallons of runoff that would otherwise cause damage to homes and roads.
 By reclaiming and recycling wastewater and stormwater, the City can alleviate reliance on stressed aquifers or surface water supplies like the Rio Grande.
 El Paso Water is also designing an Advanced Water Purification Facility to produce direct potable reuse to supplement the city’s drinking water supplies.

 Water in San Antonio is managed by the San Antonio Water System (SAWS), a public utility owned by the City.
 Historically, the region has been predominantly reliant on the Edwards Aquifer for its water needs.
 While San Antonio’s population has grown 150 percent over the past 35 years, the City’s total water consumption decreased fifty percent over the same time period (SAWS 2017).
 Educational and tax rebate programs developed by SWAS’s Conservation Department greatly incentivize household water conservation.
 Per capita, water consumption decreased from 225 gallons per capita per day (GCPD) in 1982 to 117 GCPD in 2016, with a goal of reaching 88 GPCD for total consumption by 2070.